Muscles in the Back

 - Quadruped exercises such as bird dog

-- Pall of Press with resistance bands that engage your core muscles to resist the rotation of your spine
+- A pall of Press with resistance bands that engage your core muscles to resist the rotation of your spine

 Learning how to activate the true core muscles in the back and strengthen them will increase stability and decrease pain.
 The stronger the multifidus and TrA, the better your posture control and alignment of the spine are, which will allow for increased tolerance for all daily activities.